IRMooBear/ansible.webmin/README.md

 Install Webmin and copy SSL certificates so browsers doesn't complain all the time.

+This role automatically download, install and select the Bootstrap theme for webmin for lighter interface.

 Requirements
 ------------
 Have your own SSL certificate files ready?